-3. Significant accounting policies
+3. Material accounting policy information

 (a) Basis of consolidation

 These consolidated financial statements include the financial statements of the Company and its wholly-owned subsidiary.
 Control is achieved when the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.